edieemm/barren-land-case-study/README.md

 I wrote the problem in JavaScript because I am most comfortable in the language.
 I also chose to write it in Node.js, which allows me to write server-side JavaScript.
 Although I could have written JavaScript to log in a browser console, or render on a DOM, I felt that those were skills in which I have an existing portfolio to demonstrate if needed.
 Node.js gave me a simple structure to receive quick feedback while I worked through the mathematical problem.

 ### The Process
-Being someone who is very visual (although not great at drawing…), I sketched out the examples to help me understand the problem:
+Being someone who is very visual (although not great at drawing…), I sketched out the examples and made manual calculations to help me understand the problem:

 ![Input 1](./input1.png) ![Input 2](./input2.png)